ctmakro/llll/readme.md

     s.join()
     ```

-- Start a python script in a separate process and exchange python objects with it.
+- **Start a python script in a separate process and interactively exchange python objects with it.**

   Good for scenarios where the `multiprocessing` package doesn't fit.
 For example when you don't want to run the master's script again (may have side effect) to instantiate a slave.

-  For inter-process communication, `multiprocessing` suggest using a `Queue` based on pipes, while here we implemented a replacement using `Socket`.
+  For inter-process communication, `multiprocessing` suggest using a `Queue` based on pipes, whose cross-platform behavior is weird, so here we implemented a replacement using `Socket`.
 You may `send()` anything that is pickle-able and `recv()` it from the other side.

-  The new python process's `stdin` is closed on initialization.
+  Note: the new python process's `stdin` is closed on initialization.

   ```python
   from llll import PythonInstance